DeNepo/welcome-to-js/4-developing-programs/5-writing-programs/README.md

    described by the specs.
 2. **Specs and Goals**: These exercises will have specs and labeled goals, but not starter code.
 You need to write all the code from scratch.
-3. **Only Specs**: The final set of exercises will only give you the program specs, you need to come up with your own goals and your own code!
+3. **Only Specs**: This set of exercises will only give you the program specs, you need to come up with your own goals and your own code.
+4. **A Blank Page**: The final set of exercises is just a blank page (sort of, there is a `'use strict'`).
+All the rest is up to you!

 Some of the programs you will write are a lot like ones you studied in previous chapters.
 No problem, just find a different way to write the same program